-In an earlier article I made a case as to why biceps training can be functional, suggesting that hammer curls offer athletes increased pulling performance, grip strength, and improve wrist and elbow stability.
-If you are an athlete who struggles with upper body strength, grip performance during workouts, or simply not stoked about your arm aesthetics, try adding some hammer curls into you accessory training.
+Hammer curls can improve pulling performance, grip strength, and wrist and elbow stability.
+If you are an athlete who struggles with upper body strength, grip performance during workouts, or are not stoked about your arm aesthetics, try adding some hammer curls into your accessory training.

-Below are three primary training goals and programming recommendations when utilizing the hammer curl into specific programs.
-Note, that these are general guidelines, and by no means should be used as the only way to program hammer curls.
+Below are three primary training goals and programming recommendations when utilizing the hammer curl into specific training programs.
+These are general guidelines for effectively training this movement and by no means should be used as the only way to program hammer curls.

 Hammer Curl Variations

-Below are three (3) hammer curl variations that can be used by coaches and athletes to keep training varied and progressive.
+Below are four hammer curl variations that coaches and athletes can employ to add variety and progression into their routine.